-Lilly and Fujirebio are committed to supporting high-quality education that can lead to improvements in healthcare professionals' knowledge, competence, and/or performance in order to ultimately have a positive impact on patient care and outcomes.
-Lilly and Fujirebio do not support Independent Medical Education, or any medical activities, for the purpose of encouraging off-label use of our products.
+Lilly is committed to supporting high-quality education that can lead to improvements in healthcare professionals' knowledge, competence, and/or performance in order to ultimately have a positive impact on patient care and outcomes.
+Lilly does not support Independent Medical Education, or any medical activities, for the purpose of encouraging off-label use of our products.

 Grant proposals that include collaboration and/or partnerships with relevant professional organizations and societies are encouraged.
-Multi-supported proposals are encouraged.
+Multi-supported proposals will be accepted.